-Sport: Played cricket for New Zealand BLACKCAPS between 1980 and 1990, playing 25 tests and 93 one day internationals, Former CEO of New Zealand Cricket, CEO of Rugby New Zealand.
+Martin’s background in the sporting world, started when he played cricket for New Zealand BLACKCAPS between 1980 and 1990, playing 25 tests and 93 one day internationals.
+Since then, Martin has worked on numerous large scale sporting projects in New Zealand.

-Between 2001 and 2007, Martin headed up NZC during a tumultuous period punctuated by issues relating to terrorism, politics and player contract negotiations; a period where the BLACKCAPS (New Zealand cricket team) consistently ranked high in both tests and one day internationals.
+Between 2001 and 2007, Martin headed up NZC during a tumultuous period punctuated by issues relating to terrorism, politics and player contract negotiations; a period where the BLACKCAPS consistently ranked high in both tests and one day internationals.
 He led the successful joint NZC / Cricket Australia bid for the rights to host Cricket World Cup 2015.

 Between 2007 and 2011, he was CEO of Rugby New Zealand 2011 Ltd, the company responsible for staging the extremely successful Rugby World Cup 2011.
 His book, a personal account of this RWC experience, A Stadium of Four Million was published in 2012.